• Level of education

 Read more

-Recommended prerequisites*: rudiments of quantum mechanics (notion of quantum state).
+Recommended prerequisites: basic knowledge of quantum mechanics (concept of quantum state).

 Read more